HMOs: what landlords need to know

 Health and safety

-• are furnishings compliant with Furniture and Furnishings (Fire) (Safety) Regulations 1988?
+• are furnishings compliant with the Furniture and Furnishings (Fire) (Safety) Regulations 1988, and are fire blankets and extinguishers required?

 What happens if a landlord doesn't have a compliant HMO?

-Councils can issue large fines for each breach of the rules.
-In August 2023 over £200,000 of fines were issued to unlicensed HMOs, by Haringey Council.
 When it comes to breaching minimum room sizes, a licence holder commits an offence if, without reasonable excuse, they breach the licence by:

-If convicted for such an offence the licence holder is liable to an unlimited fine.
-The local housing authority may impose a financial penalty of up to £30,000 as an alternative to prosecution.
+Alternatively, the local housing authority may impose a financial penalty of up to £30,000 instead of prosecution.

 Using a letting agent

 The law surrounding HMOs can be complicated and there are many elements to think about, resulting in a higher percentage of HMO landlords leaning on the services of letting agents.
-According to 2024 research from Pegasus Insight, HMO landlords are more likely to utilise letting agents on a full management basis (35%), while a higher proportion of non-HMO landlords self–manage (48%).*

-Whether you are an HMO landlord who uses a letting agent, or if you self-manage, it’s key that you put the safety of your tenants first.
-Stay up to date with our dedicated landlord news and insights, for the latest on landlord tips, responsibilities and insight.
+Whether you are an HMO landlord who uses a letting agent, or if you self‑manage, it's key that you put the safety of your tenants first.